Michael Scott and James Bogle

 Admiration for Scott’s two novels was best stated by David Macbeth Moir ‘Delta’, who said “We love Marryat, and admire Cooper; but Michael is the master spirit of the sea” (17)

-Michael Scott and Margaret Cathcart Bogle had eight children.
+Michael Scott and Margaret Cathcart Bogle had nine children.

 Margaret Bogle Scott b.
 2 March 1819